deephdc/deep-docs/source/user/overview/user-roles.rst

 Our different user roles
 ========================

-DEEPaaS is focused with three different types of users in mind, which vary in their machine learning knowledge and the usage they will make of DEEPaaS.
+The DEEP-HybridDataCloud project is focused with three different types of users in mind, depending on what you want to achieve you should enter into one or more of the following categories:

 .. image:: ../../_static/DEEP_WP2-User_Viewpoint.png